illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject.md

 [Here](https://docs.google.com/document/d/1l412KAOnUIWnQIwvfv_B2R2_UgiqaLT6TofI4kl_Mck/edit?usp=sharing) is a detailed version of how the project will be graded.
 This is also linked below near the rubric.

-To reiterate, submission requirements for the Mid Project milestone:
+To reiterate, submission requirements for the Final Submission milestone:
 * Video demo of game features
 * Project code through a repository or drive/box link
 * Final peer evaluation form, linked above, required per individual.
-* Updated project summary (if applicable based on Discovery milestone feedback)
+* Updated project summary (if applicable based on Alpha milestone feedback)
-* Updated vision canvas (if applicable based on Discovery milestone feedback)
+* Updated vision canvas (if applicable based on Alpha milestone feedback)
-* Updated technical design document (if applicable based on Discovery milestone feedback)
+* Updated technical design document (if applicable based on Alpha milestone feedback)
 * Updated collaboration plan, including details on each team member's contribution so far.
 See template collaboration plan for more specifications.